Funds That Support the Center for Academic Success

 - Extra materials and hand-outs

-The Hub doesn’t hand out success; it helps students achieve it.
+The Learning Hub doesn’t hand out success; it helps students achieve it.
 That’s an important distinction because we want students to leave UIS as leaders, confident in their abilities to contribute to society.
 This one-on-one intensive assistance comes at a price.
 It requires excellent staff, excellent materials, excellent training for peer mentors and tutors, and much more.
 Your gifts to the Hub help to make an immediate difference for students who most need help and yet have tremendous promise as UIS graduates.
-You can learn more about the Hub here.
 Please give generously.